-- This process produces practically no raw material waste, because excess material remains in one place (on the screen) and can be easily returned to the production cycle.
+- This process produces no raw material waste, because excess material remains in one place (on the screen) and can be easily returned to the production cycle.
 This process is therefore well suited for expensive or environmentally critical raw materials.

 What is 3D screen printing?

-The finished fired components meet all criteria known from traditionally produced ceramics.
+Finally, the fired components meet all criteria known from traditionally produced ceramics.

 What is 3D screen printing particularly suitable for?

-component examples from our development history: Microreactors, miniature mechanical parts, catalyst carriers with large macroscopic (and microscopic, adjustable via porosity) surface.
+Component examples from our development history: microreactors, miniature mechanical parts, catalyst carriers with large macroscopic (and microscopic, adjustable via porosity) surface.